Keith O'Brien: Secularism

-In 2011 he criticised "aggressive secularism", denouncing what he said was the way Christians had been prevented from acting in accordance with their beliefs.
+In 2011, he criticised "aggressive secularism", denouncing what he said was the way Christians had been prevented from acting in accordance with their beliefs.
 O'Brien said aggressive secularism threatened the Christian heritage and he wanted religion to remain in the public sphere.
 Specifically, legislation requiring Christians to tolerate homosexuality was a type of secularism O'Brien opposed, and he called on Christians of all denominations to unite in combating secularism.

+On this topic, The Herald reported that:

-Referring to equality legislation which prevents discrimination against homosexuals, he [O'Brien] said Christians faced being sidelined in British society because they were not willing to publicly endorse lifestyles that run contrary to their belief system.
+"When speaking about equality legislation preventing discrimination against homosexuals, [O'Brien] said that Christians faced being sidelined in British society because they were not willing to publicly endorse lifestyles that run contrary to their belief system."

+Per The Guardian, O'Brien's Easter 2011 homily:

-His [O'Brien's Easter 2011] homily included instances where Christians had fallen foul of equality legislation, preventing discrimination against gay people, and swiftly drew fire from groups campaigning against religious privilege in public life.
+"included instances where Christians had fallen foul of equality legislation, preventing discrimination against gay people, and swiftly drew fire from groups campaigning against religious privilege in public life.

 Evan Harris of the National Secular Society and the British Humanist Association called O'Brien's statements "paranoid and unjustified".